 - Diluting colored water with clear water creates a lighter shade of the same color.

-Encourage children to use the names of the colors, and descriptive words such as shade, light, lighter, dark, and darker; action words such as describe, drop, and mix; and science process words such as change, compare, dilute, and observe.
+Explain the difference between a color and a shade of color.
+Encourage children to use these words along with light, lighter, dark, and darker; and science process words such as describe, change, compare, dilute, and observe.

 Tell children that they are going to make different shades of the same color, using water and food coloring.

 - Pour some colored water in the first compartment of each ice cube tray.
 Ask children to describe the color of the water.
 What does it remind them of?

 - Use an eyedropper or pipette to put some of that colored water into the next compartment of your ice cube tray.
 Ask, what do you think will happen if Alyssa adds a little bit of clear water to this colored water?
 Have the child add a few drops.
 Ask children to describe the color change.

 - Have children spend time making shades of the colored water in their own ice cube trays.
 Circulate and engage individual children in conversation.
 Share observations and thoughts.